Dion Forster: Education

 He holds two PHD's.
 In 2006 he completed a Doctorate in Theology (neuroscience, identity and theology) at the University of South Africa (UNISA).
 In 2017 he completed a second PHD at Radboud University Nijmegen in New Testament studies with a focus on Social Identity Theory and the politics of forgiveness among Black and White South African Christians.
 He also holds the degrees of Master of Theology (2001), and Bachelor of Theology with Honours (Honours degree) (1997), from Rhodes University, and a post-graduate qualification in management from the University of Stellenbosch Business School.

 Teaching

 He has taught Systematic Theology, New Testament and Ethics at John Wesley College, Ethics and Systematic Theology at the University of South Africa (UNISA), and New Testament at the University of Pretoria.
-He is currently on the full-time faculty of Stellenbosch University where he is a full professor of Systematic Theology, Ethics and Public Theology.
-He is the Director of the Beyers Naudé Centre for Public Theology, and the Chair of the Department of Systematic Theology and Ecclesiology.
+He is currently on the full-time faculty of the Vrije Universiteit Amsterdam.
+Until October 2023 he was a full professor of Systematic Theology, Ethics and Public Theology, and the Director of the Beyers Naudé Centre for Public Theology, as well as the Chair of the Department of Systematic Theology and Ecclesiology at Stellenbosch University.